microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO check linting rules are ok with this guidance before shipping it
 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function
 - Changing top-level error codes //// TODO is this really a rule? to what extent do we hold ourselves to this standard?

+Redirects:
+2xx can be changed to 3xx //// TODO does everyone agree with this?
+4xx can be changed to 3xx //// TODO does everyone agree with this?
+5xx can be changed to 3xx //// TODO does everyone agree with this?

+Success:
+we've decided in the past that we can't change 200 to 202
+//// TODO can any other changes be made?

+Error:
-//// TODO 5xx can be changed to 4xx
+5xx can be changed to 4xx //// TODO does everyone agree with this?
 //// TODO cannot within the 4xx's
 //// can you change within 5xx's?
-//// clients should never code against 400 specifically; in these branches, they should check for *any* 4xx

 //// TODO do we want to require that innererrors remain the same?

-//// TODO have success, redirect, and error categories
-//// can't change 200 to 202

 //// TODO what about http status codes? the top-level error codes are expected to be the same as http status codes (is this guidance actually written?)

-//// TODO beginning the use of redirects should be ok
 - Introducing server-side pagination to existing collections //// TODO do we have an established pattern to introduce server-side pagination to existing collections?
 - Making significant changes to the performance of APIs such as increased latency, rate limits, or concurrency
 //// TODO related to the below comment, do we really want to specify what are breaking changes? aren't we really just creating a contract with client developers saying what are acceptable changes so that they can code defensively for them? i understand that it will limit us/make this document invalid if we ever need to do something that's *not* enumerated (like a header or something), but if we don't take a strong stance on this, then what's the point of the doc at all?